 Elections are typically staged in October, with officials formally taking up their position on January 1.

-Watanabe, a member of the International Olympic Committee in 2018, confirmed to insidethegames in May that he would stand for re-election.
+Watanabe, made a member of the International Olympic Committee in 2018, confirmed to insidethegames in May that he would stand for re-election.

 The Japanese, elected to replace longstanding predecessor Bruno Grandi as FIG President in 2016, is favourite to secure a second term at the helm.